Biased $2 \times 2$ periodic Aztec diamond and an elliptic curve: The flow

 Hence,

-The constant pre-factor is of no interest to us and will cancel out in the integrand for the double integral formula of Proposition \ref{prop:BD} for the correlation kernel.
+For future reference, we note that the constant pre-factor is of no interest to us and will cancel out in the integrand for the double integral formula of Proposition \ref{prop:BD} for the correlation kernel.
 It is thus the evolution of $a(\sigma^j(x,y))$ that is of importance.

 Next, define the function

 Then we have

 Hence,